vgMonky/skygpu_landing/README.md

 - [x] Cards to big for small mobile.

 ### Desktop:
-- [ ] Change cursor on hover and interactions.
 - [x] Click on a menu -> close menu.
 - [x] Layout/frame widen.
 - [ ] Focus options with arrows.